Canon 1D Mark II N vs Nikon D5000

 Review summary: Canon 1D Mark II N vs Nikon D5000

 So how do things add up?
 Is there a clear favorite between the Canon 1D Mark II N and the Nikon D5000?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS-1D Mark II N: